owainm713/TCS34725-Python-Module/README.md

 The module needs smbus to be installed to use the i2c interface.
 The i2c interface also needs to be enabled on your Raspberry Pi.

-Also included is an example file that when run will output raw colour sensor data every second.
+Also included are 2 example files, one that when run will output raw colour sensor data every second and the 2nd which will try reflecting the colour sensed via pygame and a tri colour LED.
+The 2nd example will also make a best guess at the name of the colour being sensed and print it out

 The connections to the adafruit TCS34725 colour sensor break out board I used are as follows: